marinoszago/flexpedia-php-test/README.md

 Inside the project you can see two folders:
 * Frontend - The front end interface of the web application using Vue and Quasar
 * Backend - The back end of the web application using PHP
+* images - Contains a few images of the interface

 The build application folder exists in:
 ```